 Billy Budd is sung in English with English surtitles.
-General booking opens 9AM, Thurs 30 Jan.
-Public performances: 23, 29 April, 7, 10 May only
+Performances are on 29 April, 7 and 10 May (returns only)

 |Where||Royal Opera House, Bow Street, Covent Garden, London, WC2E 9DD | MAP|